 - MSt Interdisciplinary Design for the Built Environment

 - MSt International Relations

 This is a two-year part-time intense programme, details can be found here.

 Information about this programme is available from the Faculty of Education

 Part-time Research Degrees

-Details of courses, qualifications and application procedures are available from the University of Cambridge Graduate Prospectus.
+Details of courses, qualifications and application procedures are given in the University of Cambridge Course Directory.

 Wolfson College is experienced at recognising the levels of support required when dealing with issues specific to part-time postgraduate students from diverse cultural and professional backgrounds.
 There is a College Tutor whose role is dedicated to part-time students and who is responsible for the pastoral and welfare support of these students throughout their studies.
 There are also student welfare officers who have been fully trained to provide peer support.